rclone/rclone/docs/content/drive.md

 8. It will show you a client ID and client secret.
 Use these values in rclone config to add a new remote or edit an existing remote.

+9. Click "OAuth consent screen", then click "PUBLISH APP" button and confirm, or add your account under "Test users".

 Be aware that, due to the "enhanced security" recently introduced by Google, you are theoretically expected to "submit your app for verification" and then wait a few weeks(!) for their response; in practice, you can go right